Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Theory: Gradient flow analysis

-This proves that HAM avoids the vanishing learning rate from pointwise overparameterization $m\odot w$, and it can outperform gradient descent in convergence speed driven by the geometry of its update.
+This proves that HAM avoids the vanishing inverse metric problem from the pointwise overparameterization $\bm m\odot \bm w$, while keeping the geometric benefits as we will see next.
+Furthermore, we discuss the case for $\beta > 0$ in \S \ref{subsection : non zero beta}.

-\paragraph{Implicit bias of HAM} We now characterize the implicit bias of HAM by analyzing its associated Riemannian gradient flow or natural gradient flow.
-This confirms that HAM not only affects convergence speed, but also influences the nature of the solution it converges to.
-To do this, we compute the Bregman function $R_{\alpha}$ such that its Hessian yields the required Fisher information matrix $\mathcal{I}_{\text{HAM}}$; that is, $\mathcal{I}_{\text{HAM}} = \nabla^2 R_{\alpha}$. \begin{lemma} The function $R_{\alpha}$ for $\alpha \in \mathbb{R}$ and $\beta = 0$ is given by
+\paragraph{Implicit bias of HAM} We characterize the implicit bias of HAM by analyzing its associated Riemannian gradient flow.
+This confirms that HAM not only speeds up convergence with respect to $\bm m \odot \bm w$ and small $\bm \gamma$, but also influences the nature of the solution.
+To show this, we compute the Bregman function $R_{\alpha}$ (see Definition \ref{definition : Bregman function}) such that its Hessian yields the required metric, i.e., $g_{\text{HAM}} = \nabla^2 R_{\alpha}$. \begin{lemma} The function $R_{\alpha}$ for $\alpha \in \mathbb{R}$ is given by

 If $\alpha > 0$, $R_{\alpha}$ is a Bregman function (Definition \ref{definition : Bregman function}). \end{lemma} \textit{Proof.} See Lemma \ref{lemma : bregman appendix ham} in the appendix. $\square$